nonsalant/definer/README.md

 ```javascript
 customElements.define('my-component', MyComponent)
 ```
-…unless you want to, in which case you’ll need to add this parameter to add `|false` to the corresponding tag in the `load` parameter, e.g:
+…unless you want to, in which case you’ll need to add `|false` to the corresponding tag in the `load` parameter, e.g:
 ```html
 <script type="module" src="../definer.js?load=my-component|false"></script>
 ```